conradakunga/Blog/_posts/2025-02-10-executing-actions-in-parallel-with-parallelinvoke.md

 In the post [Parallelizing Work With C# & .NET]({%  post_url 2025-02-07-parallelizing-work-with-c-net %}) we discussed using [Parallel.ForEach](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.parallel.foreach?view=net-9.0) to process [Tasks](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task?view=net-9.0) **in parallel** and consume their **results**.

-Occasionally, the problem is that you have to process several tasks, **neither of which returns results**.
+Occasionally, the problem is that you are required to process several tasks, **neither of which returns results**.
 One opportunity for improvement is **running these in parallel**.

 This is an opportunity to use [Parallel.Invoke](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.parallel.invoke?view=net-9.0).